7th Annual Pacific Northwest Hybrid Symposium

 Your submission has been received!

-We appreciate your submission into the Research Plenary Session at the 5th Annual IBDHorizons Midwest Symposium.
+We appreciate your submission into the Research Plenary Session at the IBDHorizons Midwest Symposium.
 The program committee looks forward to reviewing each submission carefully.
-The team will notify about decisions by January 20, 2022 via email.
+The team will notify about decisions by January 31, 2024 via email.
 Please check that you received a confirmation email.

-For the winners, we are excited to hear your abstracts presented during the 5th Midwest Symposium on Saturday, February 12, 2022 at the Hilton Columbus Downtown.
+For the winners, we are excited to hear your abstracts presented during the 7th Midwest Symposium on Saturday, February 10, 2024 at the Hyatt Regency Cincinnati.
 Further details will be provided by email.
 Thank you again and don’t forget to register!